Hello Beloveds.

 As though resting itself was a waste of time,

-Or instead I could be fixing something,
+Where instead I could be fixing something,

 Working.

-But life has since taught me something else.
+The life has taught me something quieter.

 The mind becomes clearer when it is no longer being chased.

-The answers we search for arrive only after we stop demanding them.
+Sometimes the answers we search for arrive only after we stop demanding them.

-So in this meditation,
+In this meditation,

 I have learned to temper this idea that I must figure this out right now.